abhisinghnz/dba-nisoft-new-schema-creation/README.md

 ## 🚀 Process
 - Create the required tablespace
-- Create the NISOFT schema with require permission
+- Create the NISOFT_XXXX schema with require permission
 - Import the blank schema dump
+- cleanup tables that are copied from old schema
-- UPdate the PREFERENCES table
+- Update the PREFERENCES table
     - MULTI_DB_ABBREV --Used for creating users on Multi Database instance
     - SITE_NAME -- The name of the site to appear on the documsystem and documnet
     - Configure the user
-- Import
+- Load New data to the schema
     - EQUIPMENT
     - EQUIPMENT_AREA
     - OPERATIONAL_AREA

 ---

-## 📦 Installation
+## 📦 Please use the dumpfile under dumpfile folder
+- imp commnd to user

+`impdp sc_export/pasword PARFILE=imp.par (place the par file into the export/import folder)